Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Preliminaries

-for any measurable function $\varphi:\mathbb{R}_{+}\to\mathbb{R}$, for which at least one of (equivalently, both of) the integrals exists. \end{prop} \begin{IEEEproof} This proposition follows from the following arguments.
-On one hand, for any measurable function $\varphi:\mathbb{R}_{+}\to\mathbb{R}$,
+for any measurable (not necessarily convex) function $\Phi:\mathbb{R}_{+}\to\mathbb{R}$, for which at least one of (equivalently, both of) the integrals exists. \end{proposition} \begin{proof} By definition, the distribution function of $f$ w.r.t. $\mu$ is identical to the distribution function of $f_{\downarrow}$ w.r.t. $\lambda$.
+Moreover, a distribution function that takes finite values on $(0,\infty)$ determines a unique Borel measure on $(0,\infty)$ (see e.g., \cite[Theorem 1.16]{folland_real_1999}), and the measure of $\{0\}$ is also determined by the distribution function.
+So, the measures $\mu \circ f^{-1}$ and $\lambda \circ f_{\downarrow}^{-1}$ are identical.
+On the other hand, for any measurable function $\Phi:\mathbb{R}_{+}\to\mathbb{R}$,